 I’ve been working on a unit test recorder for Android.
 After struggling to find a way to implement the unit test recorder,1 I decided to take a look at how Google implements the espresso test recorder.
 This post presents what I found when I dug into the source code of the espresso test recorder.
 Collecting User Interaction Info Before I took a look at the source for the espresso recorder, I half expected to find some fancy bytecode manipulation of the sort we see for the proguard or jacoco transformers. »

 Last week, I introduced Vice, a proof of concept regression test generation library.
 Vice generates regression tests simply by exercising the code we want to test.
-This is neat, but there’s already something else out there that does something like this, and ultimately, Vice as it stands doesn’t answer a fundamental question I have about regression tests: if we can record functional UI tests using the espresso test recorder or apple’s test recorder, why don’t we have a unit test recorder?1 This past week, I’ve been exploring potential ways creating a unit test recorder with special attention to implementing this functionality for Android development. »
+This is neat, but there’s already something else out there that does something like this, and ultimately, Vice as it stands doesn’t answer a fundamental question I have about regression tests: if we can record functional UI tests using the espresso test recorder or apple’s test recorder, why don’t we have a unit test recorder? »